mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 You should provide all your test personal/server IPs for whitelist to use Mercuryo’s sandbox.
 Contact your Mercuryo manager for it

 Test Adresses:
 1. `https://sandbox-partners.mrcr.io` - test URL.
-You must use this as Domain
+You must use this as ` Domain`
 2. `https://sandbox-exchange.mrcr.io`  - test widget with redirection
-Exsmple:
+Example:
 `https://sandbox-exchange.mrcr.io/?widget_id=your_widget_id`

 How to use parameters